Manja: Story of a Prisoner Missionary

 Gospel for Asia national missionary Manja Tamang was released from a Nepali prison Friday after serving 9 years of a 20-year sentence.
 Manja was imprisoned in 2000 after being falsely accused of murder.

 Manja was freed along with 13 others in his prison and 120 others from jails around the country.
-His release was the cause of celebration among Christians in Nepal and was praised by GFA Founder and President K.P.
+His release was the cause of celebration among Christians in Nepal and was praised by GFA Founder and Director K.P.
 Yohannan.

 "We rejoice that our faithful brother has been released from prison," said Dr. Yohannan from his Carrollton, Texas, office.
 "He was unjustly accused and has spent nearly a decade in jail.
 But his testimony is a parallel with the testimony of the Apostle Paul.
 Even in prison, our dear brother was preaching the Gospel and bringing people to Christ.
 Whatever has happened has been used by the Lord to bring even more people to Him."